New Jersey Citizenship Attorney

 - Lawful permanent resident for five years and has spent at least 2 ½

-years in the U.S. or three years with 1 ½ spent in the US;
+years in the U.S. or three years with 1 ½ of that time spent in

 - At least 18 years of age and able to read, write, and speak simple English;